 14. In any case in which the Proctors consider that it may be appropriate to exercise their powers under section 31, they shall send a notice to the student:

-(1) informing him or her of the alleged breach against him or her, identifying by reference to the relevant provision in Statute XI the act or omission alleged to constitute the breach;
+(1) informing the student of the alleged breach against them, identifying by reference to the relevant provision in Statute XI the act or omission alleged to constitute the breach;

 (2) giving full particulars of the alleged breach or breaches, including the date or dates or approximate date or dates on which or between which each breach is alleged to have been committed and the place at which the breach is alleged to have taken place;

-(3) explaining to him or her the powers of the Proctors under section 31, including the penalties available, and the right of appeal;
+(3) explaining to the student the powers of the Proctors under section 31, including the penalties available, and the right of appeal;

-(4) explaining to him or her the alternative procedures of referral to the Student Disciplinary Panel, the penalties available, and the rights of appeal;
+(4) explaining to the student the alternative procedures of referral to the Student Disciplinary Panel, the penalties available, and the rights of appeal;

-(5) asking the student whether he or she wishes the matter to be dealt with by the Proctors under section 31 instead of being referred to the Student Disciplinary Panel;
+(5) asking the student whether they wish the matter to be dealt with by the Proctors under section 31 instead of being referred to the Student Disciplinary Panel;

 (6) asking the student to reply to the Proctors in writing within seven days of the sending of the letter;